odoo/documentation/content/applications/finance/accounting/taxation/taxes/B2B_B2C.rst

 excluded and, for other customers, others prices with tax included, you
 must:

-1.  always store the default price TAX EXCLUDED on the product form, and apply a tax (price included on the product form)
+#.  always store the default price **tax excluded** on the product form, and
+    apply a tax (price excluded on the product form)

-2.  create a pricelist with prices in TAX INCLUDED, for specific customers
+#.  create a pricelist with prices in **tax included**, for specific
+    customers

-3.  create a fiscal position that switches the tax excluded to a tax included
+#.  create a fiscal position that switches the tax excluded to a tax
+    included

-4.  assign both the pricelist and the fiscal position to customers who want to benefit to this pricelist and fiscal position
+#.  assign both the pricelist and the fiscal position to customers who
+    want to benefit to this pricelist and fiscal position

 For the purpose of this documentation, we will use the above use case: